How to Fix The WordPress Not Sending Emails Issue

 Are you facing the WordPress not sending email error?
 Well, you are not the only one that faces this issue.
+Almost every WordPress user has to deal with the WordPress not sending email issue at least once in their lifetime.

-Furthermore, we’ll analyze some of the most popular contact form plugins and understand how each might cause email delivery issues.
+Furthermore, we’ll also analyze some of the most popular contact form plugins and understand how each might cause email delivery issues.

-Why is WordPress not sending emails?
+Why is WordPress Not Sending Emails?

 Incorrect Server Configuration